 Click here to read the previous parts.

 It was almost like an illusion.
-And I would have believed so too, but that smirk never left his face.
+And I would have believed so too, if that smirk had disappeared off his face.
+But it didn’t.
 Not even in the days to come.

 He was giving off such a creepy vibe off his chest that it made me immensely nervous and awkward around him.
 All I could think of was what kind of a counter attack was he planning on me.